FLEEThealth/fhir-example-calls.fleetap.io/index.md

 layout: page
 ---

-# Fleet Health:
-# supported FHIR API Calls
+# Fleet Health: FHIR API Access For Everyone

 This page shows FHIR API calls that we can support across different vendor EMR systems, including Epic, Cerner and other large national vendors.